top of page

 • Bad breath

-Depending on what stage your tooth infection is in, you may need root canal therapy in order to clear your tooth of the infection and preserve it.
-Root canal therapy gets a bad reputation for being painful, but really the procedure is quite simple and pain free.
-During a root canal treatment, Dr. Park will drill a small hole in the infected tooth to examine the pulp, or the innermost soft layer of the tooth, and flush out any infected tissue.
-Our team will then fill the area with gutta percha, a biocompatible rubber substance that acts as replacement pulp tissue.
-Finally, a crown or cap over your natural tooth will keep it protected from further infection.
+Depending on the stage of your tooth infection, you may require root canal therapy to eliminate the infection and preserve the tooth.
+Although root canal therapy is often associated with pain, the procedure is actually straightforward and painless.
+During the treatment, Dr. Park will create a small hole in the infected tooth to examine the pulp, the innermost soft layer of the tooth, and remove any infected tissue.
+The area will then be filled with gutta-percha, a biocompatible rubber material that serves as replacement pulp tissue.
+Finally, a crown or cap will be placed over your natural tooth to prevent further infection.

 Affordable Root Canal Therapy in Southbridge, MA

-If you believe you have a tooth infection, don’t fret!
-Our staff at Southbridge Dental Care is here to help you restore your smile.
-Before we pursue any treatment plan, we’ll work with you to make sure the projected cost of your treatment is suitable for your budget.
-Give us a call at 508-764-4600 or schedule an appointment with us online.
+If you suspect a tooth infection, don't worry!
+The team at Southbridge Dental Care is ready to assist you in restoring your smile.
+Before proceeding with any treatment, we will collaborate with you to ensure that the estimated cost is within your budget.
+Contact us at 508-290-0598 or schedule an appointment online.